 When I want to change up my morning oats routine, I like to make a batch of homemade granola.
 Instead of a warm bowl in the morning, I eat the crunchy granola atop a bowl of cool yogurt, or with cold milk poured over top.
 This time I made a warm and spicy Gingersnap Granola.
 The molasses gives this granola a nice deep flavor without being too sweet, and the warm spices are just strong enough to give a hint of “gingersnap” without being over powering.

-What’s In Homemade Granola?
+What’s In it?

-Inexpensive oats make up the bulk of homemade granola, then I add a few other ingredients for texture like oat bran, almonds, and raisins.
+Inexpensive oats make up the bulk of granola, then I add a few other ingredients for texture like oat bran, almonds, and raisins.
 The dry mixture is seasoned with some warm spices like ginger, cinnamon, and cloves, plus a pinch of salt to help magnify the flavors.
 A syrupy mixture of brown sugar, molasses, and oil helps the granola bake up to a nice crispy texture that will hold up to cold milk or yogurt.

-Visit the Bulk Bins for Granola Ingredients
+Visit the Bulk Bins for Ingredients

 I like to buy ingredients for homemade granola from the bulk bins at grocery stores so I can buy only the amount I need of things like almonds, oat bran, or golden raisins.
 This eliminates the need to find uses for the leftover ingredients and it’s usually a lot less packaging!